amachado93/news-app/README.md

 ### Step 1:

 - Create a `components` directory with `Input.jsx` and `WeatherCard.jsx`.
 - Create a `services` directory, and inside create a `weather.js` file.
 So far we've been making API calls directly into our components and this approach is fine for small applications, however as our projects grow in size and complexity, we need to add structure to our files.
-In addition this structure helps to maintain, track bugs and make the code run optimilly.
-The main change here is that our AJAX call has been extracted from the rest of our React files and placed in a services directory.
-React doesn't have opinions on how directories and files should be organized, however there are a few common conventions on good ways to structure our application.
-It is common practice to group files together either by their similarieties or their features.
+In addition this structure helps to maintain, track bugs and make the code run well.

+**The main change here is that our Axios call has been extracted from the rest of our React files and placed in a services directory.**

+React doesn't have opinions on how directories and files should be organized, however there are a few common conventions for structuring our application.
+It is common practice to group files either by similarity or by features.
 In this particular case we will group similar files together.
-That being said our file structure should look like this:
+Our file structure should look like this:

 ```
 src